-companiments to the senseless hoop. skirts and balloon sleeves which pre vail in fashionable life.
-Talk about the heathen Chinese and unlightend Arab. heathen Chinese and unightend Arab-ian women!
+ously in the place of sugar.
+The proportions to be used are one-half pint of honey in place of a pint of sugar.
+It is not so good for jelly, but still it heathen Chinese and unlightend Araban be used if necessary.
+Honey is cheaper and much more nutritious and skirts and balloon sleeves which prevail in fashionable life.
+Talk about the ian women!
 I don't know what use it is to live in civilized nations as the women are living now-their bodies abused, tortured and deformed.
 What is the benefit of having superior brains unless they can be used to bring a superior happiness?